antshiv/C-Transformer/docs/COMPARISON_WITH_GEMMA_CPP.md

 - Automatically maps threads to physical topology
 - Handles multi-socket systems intelligently

-**Verdict**: Both are NUMA-aware and cache-conscious. gemma.cpp has more sophisticated thread pool management; you rely on OpenMP's runtime scheduler.
+**Verdict**: Both are NUMA-aware and cache-conscious. gemma.cpp has more sophisticated thread pool management; C-Transformer relies on OpenMP's runtime scheduler.

 ---